washingtonstateuniversity/wsu-formtool-template/readME.txt

 Formtool template.
-Use as the files are named, you will add any design elements and navigation needed and test though it will be best to use as it is.
+Use as the files are named, you will add any design elements and navigation needed and test.
+Other than nav changes it will be best to use as it is.